etijskens/wetppr/docs/chapter-3.md

 The choice of $m=0.5$ as initial guess is obviously a good one close to $T=0$.
 However, looking at the graph above, it becomes clear that as T increases the solution moves further and further away from $0.5$.
 Furthermore, if we compute tempurature points at equidistant tempurature points, $T_j = \delta j$ for some $\delta$ and $j=0,1,2, .
-..$, it is also clear that the solution of the previous temperature point, *i.e.* $m_{j-1}, is a far better initial initial guess guess than $m_0$.
+..$, it is also clear that the solution of the previous temperature point, *i.e.* $m_{j-1}$, is a far better initial initial guess guess than $m_0$.
 This turns out to be 1.4x faster.
-Not a tremendous improvement, as the graph above seems continuous we can take this idea a step further: using interpolation from solutions a lower temperature points to predict the next solution and use that as an initial guess.
-Linear interpolation of $m_j$ from $m_{j-1}$ and $m_{j-2}$ gives a a speedup of 1.94x and quadratic interpolation from  $m_{j-1}$, $m_{j-2}$ and $m_{j-3}$ a factor of 2.4x.
+Not a tremendous improvement, but as the graph above seems continuous w e can take this idea a step further: using interpolation from solutions a lower temperature points to predict the next solution and use that as an initial guess.
+Linear interpolation of $m_j$ from $m_{j-1}$ and
+$m_{j-2}$ gives a speedup of 1.94x and quadratic interpolation from $m_{j-1}$, $m_{j-2}$ and $m_{j-3}$ a factor of 2.4x.
 That is a substantial speedup achieved without acttually modifying the code.
 This optimisation comes entirely from understanding what your algorithm actually does.
 Investigation of the code itself demonstrated that it made suffered from a lot of dynamic memory management and that it did not vectorize.
 After fixing these issues, the code ran an additional 13.6x faster.
 In total the code was sped up by an impressive 32.6x.